core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

   If this method is used to additionally obtain network reachability of the client, the server MUST use the client's network address too, e.g. as in `MAC(k, t0, apparent network address)`.

 3\.
 Persistent Counter.
 This can be used in OSCORE for sequence number recovery per Appendix B.1.2 of {{RFC8613}}.
 The Echo option value is a simple counter without integrity protection of its own, serialized in uint format.
-The counter is incremented in a persistent way every time the state that needs to be synchronized is changed (in the aforementioned example: when a reboot indicates that volatile state may have been lost).
+The counter is incremented in a persistent way every time the state that needs to be synchronized is changed (in the B.1.2 case: when a reboot indicates that volatile state may have been lost).
 An example of how such a persistent counter can be implemented efficiently is the OSCORE server Sender Sequence Number mechanism described in Appendix B.1.1 of {{RFC8613}}.

 ~~~~~~~~~~
       Echo option value: counter